DG-Apollo/mxnet2caffe/README.md

-# Mxnet2Caffe: A tool to convert MXNet model to Caffe model
+# Mxnet2Caffe: A tool to convert model from MXNet to Caffe
 - Modern C++ Code
 - High performance